- Buy & sell US stocks with zero commission.

 Pros and cons

-- Commission-free trades for US stocks and ETFs.
+- Commission-free trades for US stocks.

 - Social interaction with other traders to share advice and experience.